 When you start looking at all the ILP countries you can volunteer in, you’ve got a tough choice ahead of you.
 Are you dreaming of being one of the volunteers living in Moscow and spend your days wandering around dreamy cathedrals and vacationing in Europe?
 Or would you rather be volunteering in Central America and get the chance for some high adventure weekends climbing waterfalls and exploring volcanoes?

-(Still have a couple questions about your country?
-Not a problem — come talk an ILP representative)
+Still have a couple questions about your country?

 Why Do Countries Fill Up Faster?